LEGITIMATE RECYCLING OF USED CATHODE RAY TUBES

 - Materials must not be used in a manner constituting disposal

 Speculative accumulation is prohibited in each of the categories above.
-This means that the person accumulating materials before recycling must be able to show that the material is potentially recyclable and has a feasible means of being recycled.
+This means the person accumulating materials before recycling must be able to show that the material is potentially recyclable and has a feasible means of being recycled.
 Also, during the calendar year, beginning on Jan.
 1, the amount of material that is recycled or sent to a different site for recycling must equal at least 75 percent by weight or volume of the amount of that material that was accumulated at the beginning of the period.
 Examples of legitimate recycling of CRT glass include use as a fluxing agent at a permitted lead smelter, use as an ingredient at a permitted glass-to-glass facility, use as an ingredient at a permitted tile manufacturer.

 Please note: Use as alternative daily cover and long-term storage are not recycling activities.